 Full of light

 Lisbon is a city of brightness.
 Located on the elevation and opened to the estuary of the river Tejo which is reflecting the sunshine, it has access to the light from every side.
 Buildings are painted white or yellow, with joyful orange roofs and big windows.
 Pleasant weather and winds clearing up the sky from the clouds make a nice change from a bit gloomy and grey cities of Scotland.

 Do you like colorful towns?
-Check this little hidden gem – Porto Covo
+Check this Portugal hidden gem – Porto Covo

-If you arrive to Lisbon by car – better find accommodation with a car park or save yourself some time to find a safe parking space.
-We stayed a bit outside of the city center with airbnb (want £30 gift from me for travel with airbnb?
-Click here) and although there were not many parking restrictions – it was crazy.
+Lisbon is accessible from any direction by literally any means of transport.
+You can come by train, bus, plane or rent a car.
+However, if you arrive to Lisbon by car – better find accommodation with a car park or save yourself some time to find a safe parking space.
+We stayed a bit outside of the city center with airbnb and although there were not many parking restrictions – it was crazy.
 Cars were stopping in the middle of the road, parking as they liked and “double stacking” blocking other cars.
 I was just hoping that they won’t block our little Toyota.
 We were advised to not to take the car to the center and visit in on foot, which we did and recommend – you can use metro or trams instead.